Sashité for Developers

 }

 PCN omits status.
-Implementation can infer checkmate from position.
+Implementation can infer checkmate from position by evaluating the black king’s status.

 Summary